Doctors Note Logo

 • Sleep specialist consult: For complex disorders like sleep apnea or narcolepsy.

 Not sure if your nighttime struggles need immediate attention?
-Before booking an appointment, try using a medically approved LLM symptom checker chatbot to get personalized guidance on your sleep concerns and whether you should seek further evaluation from a healthcare provider.
+You can quickly check your symptoms with a free AI tool to understand what might be disrupting your sleep and get personalized guidance on whether you should schedule a visit with your healthcare provider.

 Some signs warrant prompt medical attention: